UKPLab/sentence-transformers/docs/sentence_transformer/usage/mteb_evaluation.md

-# Evaluating SentenceTransformer Models with MTEB
+# Evaluation with MTEB

-The [Massive Text Embedding Benchmark (MTEB)](https://github.com/embeddings-benchmark/mteb) is a comprehensive benchmark suite for evaluating embedding models across diverse NLP tasks like classification, retrieval, clustering, reranking, and semantic similarity.
+The [Massive Text Embedding Benchmark (MTEB)](https://github.com/embeddings-benchmark/mteb) is a comprehensive benchmark suite for evaluating embedding models across diverse NLP tasks like retrieval, classification, clustering, reranking, and semantic similarity.

-This guide walks you through using MTEB **with SentenceTransformer models for post-training evaluation**.
-This is *not* designed for use during training loops.
-To fully integrate your model to `MTEB` you can follow this [guide](https://github.com/embeddings-benchmark/mteb/blob/main/docs/adding_a_model.md)
+This guide walks you through using MTEB with SentenceTransformer models for post-training evaluation.
+This is *not* designed for use during training loops, as this risks overfitting to public benchmarks.
+For evaluation during training, please see the [Evaluator section in the Training Overview](../training_overview.md#evaluator).
+To fully integrate your model to MTEB, you can follow the [Adding a model to the Leaderboard](https://github.com/embeddings-benchmark/mteb/blob/main/docs/adding_a_model.md) guide from the MTEB Documentation.

----

 ## Installation